latchdevel/Edison-remoteSSH/README.md

 # Edison-remoteSSH
-Tool to upload Arduino's Sketchs in a Intel Edison over WiFi network by SSH.
+Tool to upload Arduino's sketchs in a Intel Edison over WiFi network by SSH.

 **Requirements:**
 * Arduino IDE 1.5.3+